-There are 58 Soil and Water Conservation Districts in Florida, all organized by local people for the purpose of promoting and encouraging the wise use, management and general conservation of soil, water, and related natural resources.
+There are 54 active Soil and Water Conservation Districts in Florida, all organized by local people for the purpose of promoting and encouraging the wise use, management and general conservation of soil, water, and related natural resources.

 An elected five-member, non-partisan board of supervisors, who volunteer their services, manages each soil and water conservation district.
 Florida has 290 supervisors.